-When COVID-19-related shutdowns began, many adult children chose to move home and shelter with their families rather than stay alone in small apartments in the city.
-If you have an adult child who’s finishing college or moving home to save for a down payment on a place of their own, they’ll love the independence an ADU can offer.
+Many adult children choose to move back home for a variety of reasons, typically financial.
+If you’re housing an adult child who’s finishing college, paying off student loans, or saving for a down payment on a place of their own, they’ll love the independence an ADU can offer.
 It provides the opportunity for independent living and adds a level of privacy you’ll both enjoy.

 Au Pair Suite